Yulia-Haia/Yulia-Haia/README.md

 👋 I'm Julia Konkova

-👀 I am interested in becoming a really good QA Engineer.
-At the present moment I am exploring JAVA and develop project in testing Jenkins (UI, functional and API autotests)
+👀 I am interested in becoming a good QA Engineer.
+At the present moment I am exploring JAVA and develop projects in testing (UI, functional and API automation)

 💞️ I’m looking to collaborate on any type of project that I can be of help in